 - Ongoing monitoring to prevent re-infestation.

-Partnering with a licensed pest control provider ensures complete eradication and long-term protection.
+Partnering with a licensed professional ensures complete eradication and long-term protection.

 About Tupelo Pest Control